MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

  - Logging into the app allows the user to access the features of this app.
 This is tied into Firebase so all information entered will be stored within the database for future usage.
 This allows the user to log in and out of this app with the credentials that they had entered into the system.
  -
 ## Login.class Before Enhancements
+- Login feature did not work properly, originally having errors where the user code log in without entering data
+- No security was implemented to store or maintain user information

  <p align="center">
   <img width="460" height="700" src="Originallogin.png">
 </p>